Spread of Islam: Hispania / Al-Andalus

 The interior of the Cathedral of Cordoba, formerly the Great Mosque of Córdoba was built in 742.
 It is one of the finest examples of Islamic architecture in the Umayyad style; inspired the design of other Mosques in Al-Andalus.

-The history of Arab and Islamic rule in the Iberian peninsula is probably one of the most studied periods of European history.
+The history of Arab and Islamic rule in the Iberian Peninsula is among the most studied periods of European history.
 For centuries after the Arab conquest, European accounts of Arab rule in Iberia were negative.
-European points of view started changing with the Protestant Reformation, which resulted in new descriptions of the period of Islamic rule in Spain as a "golden age" (mostly as a reaction against Spain's militant Roman Catholicism after 1500).
+European perspectives began to change with the Protestant Reformation, which led to new descriptions of the period of Islamic rule in Spain as a "golden age" (primarily in response to Spain's militant Roman Catholicism after 1500).

-The tide of Arab expansion after 630 rolled through North Africa up to Ceuta in present-day Morocco.
+The tide of Arab expansion after 630 rolled across North Africa, reaching Ceuta in present-day Morocco.
 Their arrival coincided with a period of political weakness in the three-centuries-old kingdom established in the Iberian peninsula by the Germanic Visigoths, who had taken over the region after seven centuries of Roman rule.
-Seizing the opportunity, an Arab-led (but mostly Berber) army invaded in 711, and by 720 had conquered the southern and central regions of the peninsula.
-The Arab expansion pushed over the mountains into southern France, and for a short period Arabs controlled the old Visigothic province of Septimania (centered on present-day Narbonne).
-The Arab Caliphate was pushed back by Charles Martel (Frankish Mayor of the Palace) at Poitiers, and Christian armies started pushing southwards over the mountains, until Charlemagne established in 801 the Spanish March (which stretched from Barcelona to present day Navarre).
+Seizing the opportunity, an Arab-led (but mostly Berber) army invaded in 711 and, by 720, had conquered the southern and central regions of the peninsula.
+The Arab expansion pushed over the mountains into southern France, and for a short period, Arabs controlled the old Visigothic province of Septimania (centered on present-day Narbonne).
+The Arab Caliphate was pushed back by Charles Martel (Frankish Mayor of the Palace) at Poitiers, and Christian armies began pushing southwards over the mountains, until Charlemagne established the Spanish March in 801 (which stretched from Barcelona to present-day Navarre).